SeanGraysmith/myProjects/javaUrProject/README.md

-This project is a java project that I created, and the working game (in browser) is located in the links of my main README.
+A java project.
 This folder holds the main sourcecode files (with some data removed for privacy purposes).
+The link to the working game (in browser) is: https://www.greenfoot.org/scenarios/34403